Nebraska State Capitol: George W. Norris Legislative Chamber (west)

 The George W. Norris Legislative Chamber is located to the west of the Rotunda.
-Upon the chamber's completion in 1932, it served the Nebraska House of Representatives during the 1933 and 1935 legislative sessions.
+Upon its completion in 1932, the chamber served the Nebraska House of Representatives during the 1933 and 1935 legislative sessions.
 In 1937, the chamber—being the larger of the two legislative halls—began to serve the unicameral legislature.
 On February 16, 1984, the Eighty-Eighth Nebraska Legislature named the chamber in honor of U.S. Senator George W. Norris with the passage of Legislative Resolution 257.

 The chamber represents Euro-American expansion.
 The chamber's tooled-leather doors, designed by Meière, introduce the theme and depict a tree of life scene styled with Assyrian and Egyptian motifs.

 Meière also designed the gold leaf patterns on the walnut-beamed ceiling.
 The dominant images depict the three Euro-American powers that have claimed the land that is today Nebraska: Spain (castle and lion), France (fleur-de-lis and honey bee), and the United States of America (shield and bald eagle).

 Murals

 Kenneth Evett paints The Labors of the Hand for the Nebraska Capitol rotunda, 1954.

 The mural program of the capitol is composed of twenty-one defined murals throughout the monumental hallways and Law Library, and a series of allegorical scenes within the Governor's Suite.

 On September 22, 1925, the Capitol Commission accepted proposals by New York artist Augustus Vincent Tack to paint rooms within the Governor's Suite—proposals begun with Bertram Goodhue prior to his death in 1924.
 Tack completed and installed his series of allegorical figures in November 1927.

-On February 21, 1930, the Capitol Commission hired Lincoln artist Elizabeth Dolan to paint a mural on the north wall of the Law Library.
+On February 21, 1930, the Capitol Commission hired Lincoln artist Elizabeth Honor Dolan to paint a mural on the north wall of the Law Library.
 Dolan completed The Spirit of the Prairie in August 1930.
 It is the only mural in the capitol painted in situ.

-Apart from the Governor's Suite and the Law Library, Goodhue designed 20 recessed mural spaces for the monumental hallways of the capitol.
+In addition to the Governor's Suite and the Law Library, Goodhue designed 20 recessed mural spaces in the capitol's monumental hallways.
 In May 1933, under ever-worsening economic conditions, the Nebraska Legislature re-appropriated the Capitol Commission's unexpended budget.
 With depleted funds, the commission resolved to terminate its own existence, leaving the mural project incomplete.

 In 1951, the Nebraska Legislature created the Capitol Mural Commission and empowered it to complete the mural program.
 Over the next 50 years, the Capitol Mural Commission held a series of competitions to select artists for the remaining murals.
-The commission also used details from Dr. Hartley Burr Alexander's original thematic plan to guide the subject matter of the murals.
+The commission also used details from Dr. Hartley Burr Alexander's original thematic plan to guide the mural's subject matter.